omarhassan2/MIPS32-SingleCycle-Processor/README.md

 # MIPS32 Single Cycle Processor

-🚀 Welcome to the MIPS32 SINgle Cycle PROCESSor repository! 🚀
+🚀 Welcome to the MIPS32 Single Cycle Processor repository! 🚀

-ThIS repository contaINs an implementation OF a sINgle cycle PROCESSor that adheres to the MIPS ISA (INstruction Set ARCHITECTURE) 32-bit.
+This repository contains an implementation of a single cycle processor that adheres to the MIPS ISA (Instruction Set Architecture) 32-bit.

 ## Overview

-🔍 The MIPS32 SINgle Cycle PROCESSor IS designed to execute INstructions IN a sINgle clock cycle.
-It supPORTs the MIPS ISA, which IS a RISC (Reduced INstruction Set ComputINg) ARCHITECTURE widely USEd IN academia and INdustry.
+🔍 The MIPS32 Single Cycle Processor is designed to execute instructions in a single clock cycle.
+It supports the MIPS ISA, which is a RisC (Reduced instruction Set Computing) architecture widely used in academia and industry.

 ## Features

-🤖 **SINgle Cycle Execution:** Each INstruction IS executed IN a sINgle clock cycle.
+🤖 **Single Cycle Execution:** Each instruction is executed in a single clock cycle.
-🔧 **MIPS ISA SupPORT:** Implements the MIPS ISA 32-bit INstructions.
+🔧 **MIPS ISA Support:** Implements the MIPS ISA 32-bit instructions.
-🔢 **Basic Components:** The PROCESSor consISts OF essential components like ALU, regISters, control unit, and memory.
+🔢 **Basic Components:** The processor consists of essential components like ALU, registers, control unit, and memory.

-## ARCHITECTURE
+## Architecture

 ![ARCHITECTURE](/MIPS32-SingleCycle-Processor.png)